oist/NEXTNetR/README.md

 # Introduction

-*episimR* is an R package that allows non-Markovian epidemics for arbitrary transmission time and recovery (reset) time distribution to be simulated on arbitrary contact network graphs. *episimR* is an R wrapper around the C++ simulator <https://github.com/samuelcure/Epidemics-On-Networks>.
+*NEXTNetR* (*N*ext-reaction-based *E*pidemics e*X*tended to *T*emporal *Net*works) is an R package for the efficient simulation of epidemics on complex networks with arbitrary transmission and recovery time distributions. *NEXTNetR* is an R wrapper around the C++ library NEXTNet <https://github.com/oist/NEXTNet>.

 # Installation

-The latest version of *episimR* can be installed directly from Github by executing the following in R:
+The latest version of *NEXTNetR* can be installed directly from Github by executing the following in R:

     install.packages(c("devtools", "git2r"))
-    devtools::install_git("git@github.com:fgp/episimR.git")
+    devtools::install_git("git@github.com:oist/NEXTNetR")

 # Synopsis

 The following R script sets up and runs a simulation on an Erdös-Reyni network with lognormally distributed transmission time (i.e. the generation time between subsequent infections) and lognormally distribured reset time (the time until an infected node becomes susecptible again).

     # Load library
-    library(episimR)
+    library(NEXTNetR)

     # Parameters, which are network size (N), average number of contacts (K),
     # mean infection transmission time (Mi) and variance (Vi),